-Every night when dark settles over the District, bright lights around the city’s famous landmarks power on, creating a magnificent glowing aura around it.
+Every day, when the city settles into the evening calm, the sights of Washington DC at night take on a different persona.
+Bright lights around the city’s famous landmarks power on, creating a magnificent glowing aura around it.
 Even if you had traipsed around the city snapping shots of yourself in front of memorials and monuments earlier in the day, it’s worth the trip to come back out at night and see them again in a, well — different light.
 Continue reading

-Heard about Luray Caverns from a neighbour and decided to check it out when gal pal Liz flew in last weekend.
+Heard about Luray Caverns in Shenandoah Valley from a neighbour and decided to check it out when gal pal Liz flew in last weekend.
 It’s one of the many commercial show caves in Virginia that do guided walking tours through the caverns, brightly lit with dazzling yellow lights to feature spectacular speleothem formations that you’d never see anywhere out in the open air.